 So I settled on using decking screws and glue to hold most of the frame together.
 It’s a bit rough looking, but that’s ok for this test stand. …oh, and the whole thing is way over-designed for the small weight a cuckoo clock will put on the stand.

 To make the frame easier to store I decided to bolt the feet to the legs rather than fastening them with screws and glue.
 To keep each foot aligned with its leg while drilling the holes, I pushed bolts into the existing holes as I went along.

 Then I fastened the cross brace.
-I put the brace against one side of the legs instead of the middle so it wouldn’t get in the way of the cuckoo clock chains or weights.
+I put the brace against one side of the legs instead of the middle of the leg, so it wouldn’t get in the way of the cuckoo clock chains or weights.

-I then drilled the bolt holes in the top piece to match the existing bolt holes in the left and right top parts.
+I then drilled the bolt holes in the top piece to match the existing bolt holes I’d drilled in the left and right top parts.

 You can see from the photo that I didn’t have room to drill the outermost holes in the top.
 Instead, I fastened the inner bolts to align the top piece to the sides’ tops, then inserted bolts into the remaining holes and hit them with a hammer – that is, I used bolts as a sort of center punch to mark where to drill the outer holes.
 I then unfastened all the top bolts and drilled the final outer holes on the drill press.

 Finally I marked the hidden faces of all the removable parts – the top and the feet – to align the correct bolt holes when I reassemble the frame.